Skip to main content

 Companies often sit on mountains of data but struggle to turn it into actionable insights.

-Phil says this is where you can highlight the real friction points customers face and then apply the right research methods to uncover them.
+The next step is to highlight the real friction points customers face and then apply the right research methods to uncover them.

 Qualitative Interviews

-Structured discussions can reveal hidden emotional drivers, but it’s essential to frame questions carefully to avoid biased answers.
+Structured discussions can reveal hidden emotional drivers, but it is essential to frame questions carefully to avoid biased answers.

 Observational Data